trivago/gollum/docs/src/gen/formatter/processtsv.rst

   **time**

     <from fromat> <to format>
-    Read a timestamp with a given format compatible to time.Parse and transform it into another format compatible with time.Format.
+    Read a timestamp in the specified time.Parse-compatible format and transform it into another format compatible with time.Format.